slondonom/AutomationPracticeCypress/README.md

 #Cypresswithcucumber
-#Change always username when execute the test
+#Change always username when executing the test